Anguirel86/ctjot_web_generator/Installation.md

  3. Production
     1. Runs the full production setup with the live letsencrypt API and full environment checks

-### Initial Setup
-1. Copy an unheadered Chrono Trigger ROM to the repo base directory and name it ct.sfc

 #### Development
 This is a configuration is meant for local testing of the web generator.
 It launches a minimal subset of containers needed for testing, and is not suited for use in a production environment.